liloxo/MIR/README.md

 A new Flutter project.

-Mir is an application to help students find the formation that aligns with their desire and with seamless registeration
+Mir is an application to help students find the formation that aligns with their desire and with seamless registeration and three languages supported (english,arabic,french)

 ![Screenshot 1](appimages/Screenshot_1698308076.png)
 ![Screenshot 2](appimages/Screenshot_1705753288.png)